Lithium Adsorbtion on Polyacenes $\&$ Zig-zag-edge Graphene Strips: Li Adsorption on Finite Polyacenes

-In a previous work\cite{ortsel} we used the software gaussian\cite{gaussian} for the DFT calculations with the B3LYP\cite{b3lyp1,b3lyp2} as the functional and basis set 6-311g* to obtain the configuration of the adsorption of two lithium atoms on opposite side of anthracene, the resultant geometrical configuration is shown in figure \ref{liad}.
-We have made the similar calculations using the M\"oller Plesset \cite{} perturbation theory (MP2) and basis set 6-311++g** from which we have obtained qualitatively similar results.
+In a previous work \cite{ortsel}, we have performed DFT calculations in the software Gaussian 09\cite{gaussian} to obtain the minimum energy configuration of the adsorption of two lithium atoms on opposite sides of anthracene.
+For those, we used the functional B3LYP\cite{b3lyp1,b3lyp2} and basis set 6-311g adding a polarization function ($d$), to take into account the effect of the adsorbed alkaline.
+The resultant geometrical configuration is shown in Fig. \ref{liad}.
+We have made similar calculations using M\"oller Plesset \cite{moller} perturbation theory (MP2) and basis set 6-311++g** from which we have obtained qualitatively similar results.

-The excess electron densities near the carbon atoms indicated in our resonance and tight-binding MO coincide, while the charge on the Li atoms is 0.823 C for the lithium at the top and 0.868 C for the lithium at the bottom.
-Thus there is almost a complete electron transfer (on the average) and the simplicities of the qualitative resonance and Huckel-MO arguments plausible.
-The bending of the anthracene moiety can be anticipated, both from the resonance- or MO-theoretic- view points, with excess electron density transferred from the Li atoms more dominantly localized on the two central C atoms, as is shown in figure \ref{charges} , these two atoms should tend toward (nonplanar) $sp^3$ hybridization, with contributions from a doubly occupied $sp^3$ lone pair.
-The location of the Li atoms and the qualitative aspects of the geometric distortions are borne out - thereby giving some confidence in our simple pictures.
+We also performed a charge distribution analysis NAO\cite{nbo} for each case considered in this paper.
+The excess electron densities near the carbon atoms, as predicted by our resonance and H\"uckels arguments, are consistent with the results of DFT calculations.
+These calculations indicate that the charge on the lithium atoms is 0.823 for the lithium at the top and 0.868 for the lithium at the bottom, as shown in Fig. \ref{charges}$(c)$.
+Thus, there is almost a complete electron transfer (on average) and the simplicities of the qualitative resonance and H\"uckel-MO arguments are plausible.
+The bending of the anthracene moiety can be anticipated, both from the resonance- or MO-theoretic- view -points, with excess electron density transferred from the Li atoms more dominantly localized on the two central C atoms, as also shown in Fig. \ref{charges}.
+These two atoms tend toward (nonplanar) $sp^3$ hybridization, with contributions from a doubly occupied $sp^3$ lone pair.
+The quantum-mechanical computations clearly give more detailed information, but the general location of the Li atoms and the qualitative aspects of the geometric distortions are borne out, thereby giving some confidence in our simple pictures.